Anna Elizabeth Shields Gibson

 The family would like to extend special thanks to caregivers Michelle and Renee and to WVU Hospice for their services during this difficult time.

-Friends will be received from 2 to 4 and 6 to 8 p.m.
-Friday, June 23, and until the 11 a.m. hour of service Saturday, June 24, in SHELL FUNERAL HOME, INC., 164 S. Mt.
-Vernon Avenue, Uniontown.
+Friends were received from 2 to 4 and 6 to 8 p.m.
+Friday, June 23, in the SHELL FUNERAL HOME, INC., 164 S. Mt.
+Vernon Avenue, Uniontown, where visitation continues until the 11 a.m. hour of service Saturday, June 24, with Captain Christopher Blessing officiating.

 Interment will follow in Park Place Cemetery.